sole/mindblown.js/README.md

 ## Slides

-### Custom slide attributes
+### Slide attributes

-Slides might have special attributes to define their behaviour or appearance.
+Slides might have attributes to define their behaviour or appearance.
 These attributes are prefixed with `data-`.
 For example:

 ```html
 <section data-padding="100" data-offset-y="200" data-transition-duration="10">